 Thragg praises Terra for the strength she shows and rewards the crying Terra by starting to squeeze her head.
 Before Thragg can kill her Oliver tackles him from out of nowhere.
 Oliver tells Terra to go find her father.

-Elsewhere, Invincible continues to struggle breaking Onaan’s grasp on him.
+Elsewhere, Invincible continues to struggle to break Onaan’s grasp on him.
 Invincible resorts to biting Onaan and follows that up with a sucker punch that severely hurts his foe.
 He then flies off to look for Terra

 Invincible waste no time and tells Atom Eve that they have to go look for Terra as she has disappeared.